NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 Those attempting crafty DIY projects may appreciate thinner rolls of painter’s tape, which allow them to create thin lines for a design.
 Some decorative tapes come in unique patterns like chevrons, which can be used to create a graphic effect on walls and other surfaces.

-Our Recommendation: Chinco 6 Rolls Fine Line Tape on Amazon for $12.99
+Our Recommendation: Chinco Painter’s Automotive Masking Tape (6 rolls) at Amazon for $12.99

-This set of six tape rolls comes in a variety of widths so that users can use them for a variety of artistic painting projects.
+This set of six tape rolls comes in a variety of widths so that users can use them for myriad artistic painting projects.

-When masking for painting walls, painter’s tape is used to protect ceilings, baseboards, and trims.
-The following steps will help ensure that your lines are crisp and that no paint splatters onto unwanted surfaces.
+When painting walls, painter’s tape can be used to protect ceilings, baseboards, and trim.
+The following steps will help ensure that your paint lines are crisp and that no paint splatters onto unwanted surfaces.

 Before starting any painting project, it’s important to ensure that all of the surfaces are clean and free of dust.
 This is especially important when using painter’s tape since it won’t adhere properly to dirty surfaces.